noahsug/lockfile-deps/README.md

 # lockfile-deps
-> lists recursive dependencies for a package by parsing npm-shrinkwrap.json or package-lock.json
+> lists recursive dependencies of a package by parsing npm-shrinkwrap.json or package-lock.json

 ## Install
 ```